History of geodesy: Aryabhata

+In the Aryabhatiya, Aryabhata also estimates the circumference of the Earth.
+He gives this as 4967 Yojana and its diameter as 1581 1/24 yojana.
+The length of a Yojana varies considerably between sources (3.5 - 15 km); if a yojana is taken to be 8 km (4.97097 miles) the formula offers a circumference of 39736 km, close to the current equatorial value of 40075 km.

 Islamic world

 Islamic astronomy was developed on the basis of a spherical Earth inherited from Hellenistic astronomy.
 The Islamic theoretical framework largely relied on the fundamental contributions of Aristotle (De caelo) and Ptolemy (Almagest), both of whom worked from the premise that Earth was spherical and at the centre of the universe (geocentric model).

 Early Islamic scholars recognized Earth's sphericity, leading Muslim mathematicians to develop spherical trigonometry in order to further mensuration and to calculate the distance and direction from any given point on Earth to Mecca.
 This determined the Qibla, or Muslim direction of prayer.

 Al-Ma'mun

 Around 830 CE, Caliph al-Ma'mun commissioned a group of Muslim astronomers and geographers to measure the distance from Tadmur (Palmyra) to Raqqa in modern Syria.
 To determine the length of one degree of latitude, by using a rope to measure the distance travelled due north or south (meridian arc) on flat desert land until they reached a place where the altitude of the North Pole had changed by one degree.

 Al-Ma'mun's arc measurement result is described in different sources as 66 2/3 miles, 56.5 miles, and 56 miles.
 The figure Alfraganus used based on these measurements was 56 2/3 miles, giving an Earth circumference of 20400 mi.
 662/3 miles results in a calculated planetary circumference of 24000 miles.

 Another estimate given by his astronomers was 562/3 Arabic miles (111.8 km) per degree, which corresponds to a circumference of 40,248 km, very close to the currently modern values of 111.3 km per degree and 40,068 km circumference, respectively.